MarkProminic/Switchboard/README.md

-# Guacamole Gateway
+# Switchboard Phone Web Interface
-Primary goal is to use Vagrant to deploy Guacamole on CentOS as a means to provide a HTML5 GUI for multiple Projects.
+Primary goal is to use Vagrant to deploy Switchboard Phone Web Interface on CentOS 7 as a means to provide a GUI for a Asterisk based phone system.

 ## Getting Started